Employers and contractor’s obligations

 New phenomena in the field of immigration control

-In 2017 and 2018, inspectors often came across situations in which they were told that the person working on the site was not in an employment relationship with the employer (Chart 4).
-In these cases, the inspector may deem that the criteria of an employment relationship are met for the person in question.
+In 2019, inspectors came across situations in which they were told that the person working on the site was not in an employment relationship with the employer.
+In such cases, the inspector may, based on the findings of the inspection, deem that the criteria of an employment relationship are met for the person in question.
 Most of these cases concerned the restaurant industry.
 Some of these findings are the result of the increased number of unannounced visits, which shed better light on the actual situation at the workplace.
 The more extensive rights of occupational safety and health authorities to information by law has proved helpful in resolving such situations.
 For example, it is possible to utilise information provided by another authority to verify whether an employee has at any point been paid wages by the employer on which taxes have been paid.
+In the restaurant sector, a guideline on the characteristics of an employment relationship was given in more than 6 per cent of the inspections in 2019.
+In 2018, the same number was 3 per cent (Figure 4).

-Foreign employers also hire employees directly from Finland
+Foreign companies also hire employees directly from Finland

-In 2018, control operations targeting foreign companies in the construction sector uncovered more cases in which a foreign company had hired at least some of its foreign employees directly from Finland, which means that these employees cannot be treated as posted employees.
-This phenomenon is particularly common among Estonian companies in the construction sector.
-Control operations in the construction sector uncovered 14 companies employing more than 200 non-posted employees.
-The number of such companies has remained at the same level since 2017, but the number of employees hired appears to have increased substantially.
+As in the previous years, in 2019, control operations targeting foreign companies in the construction sector uncovered cases in which a foreign company had hired at least some of its employees directly from Finland, which means that these employees cannot be treated as posted employees.
+The phenomenon is particularly common among Estonian companies in the construction sector.
+Control operations in the construction sector uncovered 28 companies employing more than 240 non-posted employees in total.
+The number of companies has remained at the same level compared to 2017 and 2018.
 The Act on Posting Workers and related obligations are not applicable to these companies, which may make supervising their conduct more challenging in many situations.

 Inspections carried out in collaboration with other authorities